Art&Craft - Machines and Tools - Furniture Production Machinery

 The story of Pista ba´

-Csuri bácsihas its name forever linked to Ba´ tracka wooden figurine that has already become a symbol in the region.
-And it is only natural, given that he is the one who created the old Szekler.
-The story begins in 2013 when Zsolt was forced to close his advertising production business after a serious injury in a cycling competition that kept him in a cast for three months.
-When he recovered, he worked for a while in advertising, but quit, wanting something else.
-Around Christmas, he said he needed to think of something that would attract attention and be marketable.
-Although he has a degree in languages, he is creative and has a penchant for craftsmanship.
-He came up with the idea of making a wooden figurine representative of the region, like the Matryoshka for Russia or the wooden clogs for the Netherlands.
+Csuri bácsi has his name forever linked to Ba´ ba´ runway, a wooden figurine that has already become a symbol in Seville.
+And it's only natural, given that he is the one who created the brave Szekler.
+The story begins in 2013 when Zsolt was forced to close his advertising production business after a serious injury in a cycling competition, an injury that kept him in a cast for 3 months.
+When he recovered, he worked in advertising for a while, but quit, wanting something else.
+In the run-up to Christmas, he said he had to come up with something that would attract attention and sell.
+Although he has a degree in languages, he is creative and has a penchant for crafts.
+He came up with the idea of making a wooden figurine representative of the area, like the Matryoshka for Russia or the wooden clogs for the Netherlands.
 And so Pista ba' (Nea Fane) was born.

-First he thought of making it out of plaster, then out of resin.
-But his father, with whom he has always worked and who is always by his side, suggested making it out of wood.
-He has always been passionate about woodwork, often working with pleasure in a friend's workshop.
-The model was designed by Zsolt, and at first they used leftover wood from friends.
-As the Christmas Fair was coming up, he set out to make some figurines to see how it went.
-The fair ran for 10 days, and he didn't sell anything in the first five.
+At first he thought of plaster, then resin.
+But his father, with whom he has always worked and who is always at his side, suggested making it out of wood.
+He has always had a passion for carpentry and often enjoyed working in a friend's workshop.
+The pattern was designed by Zsolt, and in the beginning they used leftover wood from friends.
+As the Christmas Fair was coming up, he decided to make some figurines to see how it went.
+The fair ran for 10 days, and for the first 5 he sold nothing.
 Then, closer to Christmas, he managed to sell the 15 figures he had made by hand.

 track bacsi csiuri bacsi roubiq cnc